nnashwin/scribe/README.md

       - displays all of your stored clues and links;
         Example: scribe listLinks
           //=> Printing out your links:
-            - Link: tyler.com, Clue: cookies
+            - Clue: cookies,  Link: tyler.com
-            - Link: google.com, Clue: goog
+            - Clue: goog,  Link: google.com

      help, h  Shows a list of commands or help for one command